SamarjitK/datajoint/README.md

 Once you type something in the tagging input box, you can select any level(s) to add/remove tags with that name.
 These tags will be associate with the username you signed in with.
 You can use the select/unselect/select children options to make this easier.

-> Currently, to view changes in tags, you must reclick the "View Results" button in the left panel.
+> Currently, to view/refresh changes in tags, you must reclick the "View Results" button in the left panel.
 Be aware that this may change your results if you filtered by tags in your query!

 Additionally, the bottom-right panel shows all metadata that datajoint has for the item clicked most recently.
 You can use this to find more things to query on.

-> Currently only some metadata is stored in datajoint, more will be added later.
-You can also edit `schema.py` and `pop.py` to add them yourself, and then create a new database.

 The top-right panel will be used for summary visualizations of whatever object was last clicked.
 The visualizations currently supported: